ArkEcosystem/utils/README.md

-# Fast Utilities
+# Utilities

-> Fast Implementations of commonly used functions in JavaScript and TypeScript.
+> Performance oriented implementations of commonly used functions in TypeScript.

 ## Security